 - Kings Canyon - up to 2,500 m deep canyon shaped by glaciers in granite bedrock.
 Here is located Kings Gate - granite peak with nearly vertical, 610 m tall wall.

-- Tenaya Canyon - deep, dramatic canyon.
+- Tenaya Canyon - deep, dramatic-looking canyon.
 Approximately 16 km long.

 - Trona Pinnacles - group of more than 500 tufa spires rising from the bed of dry Searles Lake.
 Spires are up to 43 m high.